peterawatson64/angular/README.md

 # angular
-Local file browser using Angular.js and JSON
+Local file browser using Angular.js and and external JSON file loaded using the Node.js HTTP server